 A Certificate of Recognition was recently presented to 42 Silicon Valley by the California Legislative Black Caucus in appreciation of 42’s contribution to the success of the African American Leaders of Tomorrow Program (AALT) Conference that was held at California State University, Dominquez Hills from July 11 – 14, 2018.
 The certificate was presented to Shanna Uhilamoelangi, 42 Program Evangelist, and Kwame Yamgnane, 42’s Co-founder, and Managing Director.
-This was a journey that started in May when Shanna started knocking on doors at the state capital, and it is a story that starts with the underrepresentation of minorities in tech.
-42 is extremely lucky to have such dedicated staff and students who believe in expanding educational access and creating a model of education that promotes equity and inclusion.
+This was a journey that started in May when Shanna started knocking on doors at the state capital.
+It is a story that focuses on the underrepresentation of minorities in tech.
+42 is extremely lucky to have such dedicated staff and students who believe in expanding educational access.
+We also created a model of education that promotes equity and inclusion.

 Underrepresentation in Tech: Racial Barriers in the Digital Revolution

 Diversity naturally leads to innovation because innovation depends on diverse approaches to solving problems.
-Kwame shared, “Black people must learn how to code and bring their culture to create new services to build the future.
-To think different…be different!“ In a recent Forbes article, Jenny Abramson, founder and Managing Director of Rethink Impact shared, “companies in the top quartile for racial and ethnic diversity are 30% more likely to perform above the mean in their industry.”
+In a recent Forbes article, Jenny Abramson, founder and Managing Director of Rethink Impact shared, “companies in the top quartile for racial and ethnic diversity are 30% more likely to perform above the mean in their industry.”
 42 is all about being on the forefront of the digital revolution, and part of that includes breaking down barriers for underrepresented groups who are trying to get into the tech field.
 Challenges with getting hired, paying off student debt, and not having access to resources during one’s K-12 education are all important issues that need to be discussed.

 According to the Economic Policy Institute, the black unemployment rate, even among young black college graduates, is typically twice as high as the white unemployment rate, “Since these young graduates have the same basic degree and are in the same labor market position as their peers (whether high school or college), one would hope there would be little disparity in the unemployment rates of each group.
 The fact that having an equivalent amount of education and a virtual blank slate of prior professional work experience still does not generate parity in unemployment across race is evidence that factors such as discrimination, or unequal access to the informal networks that often lead to job opportunities are in play.”

-Within the K-12 education system, there are many students from underrepresented groups who are interested in going into the tech field.
+Within the K-12 education system, there are many students from underrepresented groups who want to work in tech.
 According to Wired, “A 2016 report from Google found that black and Hispanic students were 1.5 and 1.7 times more likely to have an interest in learning CS.
 And while the nation has, overall, increased the number of CS course offerings in K-12 education, black and Hispanic students are less likely to have access to those resources.
 They’re also at a disadvantage outside of the classroom: Two-thirds of white students report using computers at home, whereas only half of black and Hispanic students do.”
-This is why outreach, and fighting for equitable resources in K-12 schools, is so important and why 42 was so honored to attend the AALT Conference.
+This is why outreach, and fighting for equitable resources in K-12 schools, is so important.
+It is also why 42 was so honored to attend the AALT Conference.

 Engaging Underrepresented Youth at the AALT Conference

-The journey that led our team to participate in the AALT Conference started in Sacramento nearly two months earlier.
+The journey that led our team to participate in the AALT Conference started nearly two months earlier in Sacramento.
 Danny Saetern was representing 42 with his VR game at the 19th Annual lu-Mien Student Conference.
 He shared his story of transitioning from a chef to a VR game developer through 42.
-Shanna also attended the conference to speak to students who are interested in non-traditional college pathways like 42 and said it was an honor to participate in the event.
+Shanna also attended the conference to speak to students who are interested in non-traditional college pathways like 42.
+She said it was an honor to participate in the event.

-Shanna shared how she wanted to reach out to as many people in the state capital to share with them how 42 is trying to expand educational access with our free tuition and free housing model, “I ended up going to the state capital the next day to approach different committees, including ones that focus on tech.”
-Shanna met Dr. Kristin Warren, Chief Consultant to the California Legislative Black Caucus, and 42 really resonated with her because she is a STEM equity advocate and has a doctorate in Mechanical Engineering.
-Dr. Warren invited Shanna to the AALT conference, and thanks to a generous stipend from Verizon, a group of 42 students attended the conference with her.
+Shanna shared how she wanted to reach out to as many people as she could in the state capital.
+She wants to share with them how 42 is trying to expand educational access with our free tuition and free housing model, “I ended up going to the state capital the next day to approach different committees.
+This included ones that focus on tech.”
+Shanna met Dr. Kristin Warren, Chief Consultant to the California Legislative Black Caucus.
+42 really resonated with her because she is a STEM equity advocate and has a doctorate in Mechanical Engineering.
+Dr. Warren invited Shanna to the AALT conference.
+Thanks to a generous stipend from Verizon, a group of 42 students attended the conference with her.

 The team of 42 students conducted several workshop presentations at the AALT Conference.
 According to Shanna, this was the first time that California’s Black Caucus focused on tech, so it was an honor that 42 was included.
 The 42 team got to meet State Assembly Members from the Black Caucus.
 Shanna’s goal is to work more within the community, state and than maybe someday on the federal level.

-Kwame and Shanna followed up with the California Legislative Black Caucus about a month and a half after the AALT conference.
+Kwame and Shanna followed up with the California Legislative Black Caucus after the AALT conference.
 Not expecting to receive any formal acknowledgment of our efforts, Kwame and Shanna were proud to be presented with a Certificate of Recognition from the Black Caucus.
-It is really important for us to hear that we had such a great impact, and we can’t wait to give more tours so people can see 42 for themselves.
+It is really important for us to hear that we had such a great impact.
+We can’t wait to give more tours so people can see 42 for themselves.

 Meet the Team of Students who Represented 42 @ AALT

-I came from a cooking background and used that discipline when applying it to code, I used my work ethic background to keep up the pace.
-I think software engineering is one of the few career options where you can do it without a college degree.
+I came from a cooking background and used that discipline when applying it to code.
+Basically, I used my work ethic background to keep up the pace.
+Software engineering is one of the few career options where you can do it without a college degree.
 I have been able to prove my skills and I actually have a job right now.
 I could get a job without a degree because I can prove I can do it.
 Your skills and what you can bring to the table is more important.

 My job at the AALT Conference at Dominguez Hills was to create something fun for the kids.
-I had an idea for a game, so I built 10 mini-games, one building atop another and by the time you get to level 10 you have taken all the skills you learned and combine them and see each step.
+I had an idea for a game, so I built 10 mini-games.
+One builds atop another and by the time you get to level 10 you have taken all the skills you learned and combine them and see each step.
 We showed the students the game and asked them to identify different elements of the game.
 We also showed them the order and demonstrated how to build a game.
-Whenever you take out a big problem or game, break it down into small steps, see what you can handle, and build on top of your skills.
+Whenever you take out a big problem or game, break it down into small steps.
+See what you can handle, and build on top of your skills.
 And hopefully, they walked out with that information.
 I can help teach game development because that’s what I am passionate about, and do every day, so I think the kids see that.

 Isamar “Isa” Hodge: The biggest factor for me coming to 42 is that it is free.
-I come from a pretty poor background and a lot of people from my hometown are mostly immigrants and really poor families so just having it be completely merit-based it is a lot more accessible for people like me who couldn’t afford a traditional school.
-Also, over a traditional school 42 offers a lot more flexibility, so if you need to support your family and work you can do it on your own time.
-It may take more time but you can still change careers, of course, you can do part-time at a community college but 42 is more at your own pace and you don’t have to worry about a schedule of classes, it depends on you and you can do whatever you need to do.
+I come from a pretty poor background.
+A lot of people from my hometown are mostly immigrants and really poor families.
+So just having it be completely merit-based is a lot more accessible for people like me who couldn’t afford a traditional school.
+Also, over a traditional school 42 offers a lot more flexibility.
+So if you need to support your family and work you can do it on your own time.
+It may take more time but you can still change careers.
+Of course, you can do part-time at a community college.
+But 42 is more at your own pace and you don’t have to worry about a schedule of classes.
+It depends on you and you can do whatever you need to do.
 That is more accessible for underprivileged communities for sure.

 I guess the best way to summarize my AALT outreach experience is that I feel blessed.
 These kids come from a background where they don’t have anything and they were excited.
-To help these kids and see how excited they were was great, it was very impactful, I felt very lucky and felt like we made a change.
+To help these kids and see how excited they were was great.
+It is very impactful, I feel very lucky and feel like we made a change.
 Even if they don’t go into tech it may change their future.
-The workshop was a basic introduction to coding, we created a little game for them and broke it down and had them figure it out on their own.
+The workshop was a basic introduction to coding.
+We created a little game for them and broke it down and had them figure it out on their own.
 The comments we got were incredible like “programming doesn’t seem difficult” and “it seems like so much fun.”

 How 42 is Making Tech Education More Affordable and Accessible